 The activities under the Otsuka International Agreement are governed by a JSC formed by an equal number of representatives from the Company and Otsuka.
 The JSC coordinates and monitors the parties' activities under the collaboration.
 Among other responsibilities, the JSC manages the overall strategic alignment between the parties, oversees the current global development plan and reviews other detailed plans setting forth any other development activities that may be conducted under the arrangement.
 Additionally, the parties established a JDC, which is comprised of an equal number of representatives from the Company and Otsuka.
 Among other responsibilities, the JDC shares information related to, and reviews and discusses activities and progress under, the current global development plan and any other development that may be conducted pursuant to the collaboration.
 The Company and Otsuka also established a JMC, which is comprised of an equal number of representatives from each of the parties.
 Among other responsibilities, the JMC oversees the manufacturing plan and related manufacturing activities.
 In support of the potential commercialization of vadadustat, the parties established a JCC, which is comprised of an equal number of representatives from the Company and Otsuka.
 Among other responsibilities, the JCC manages the activities and progress under the commercialization and non-promotional activities plan and all other sales and marketing activities.
-Subject to the terms of the Otsuka Funding Option described above, the Company has retained final decision-making authority with respect to all development matters, other than decisions related to certain marketing matters.
+The Company has retained final decision-making authority with respect to certain matters.
+Otsuka has retained final decision-making authority with respect to all commercialization matters, other than decisions related to certain marketing matters.

 Under the terms of the Otsuka International Agreement, the Company received a \$73.0 million up-front, non-refundable, non-creditable cash payment.
 The Company also received a payment of approximately \$0.2 million which represents reimbursement for Otsuka's share of costs previously incurred by the Company in implementing the current global development plan in excess of a specified threshold during the quarter ended March 31, 2017.
 Commencing in the second quarter of 2017, Otsuka began to contribute, as required by the Otsuka International Agreement, a percentage of the remaining costs incurred under the current global development plan.
 The Company estimates that Otsuka's funding of the current global development plan costs subsequent to March 31, 2017 will total roughly \$177.2 million or more, depending on the actual current global development plan costs incurred.
 The costs associated with the performance of any mutually agreed upon development activities in addition to those outlined in the current global development plan will be subject to a cost sharing or reimbursement mechanism to be determined by the parties.
 Otsuka may elect to conduct additional studies of vadadustat in the EU, subject to the Company's right to delay such studies based on its objectives outside the Otsuka International Territory.
 Otsuka will pay a percentage of the costs of any such studies, and the Company will pay its portion of the costs in the form of a credit against future amounts due to the Company under the Otsuka International Agreement.
-The costs incurred related to any other development activities, which are pursued solely for obtaining or maintaining marketing approval in the Otsuka International Territory or otherwise performed solely with respect to the Otsuka International Territory that are incremental to the development activities included in the current global development plan, will be borne in their entirety by Otsuka.
+The costs incurred related to any other development activities, which are pursued solely for obtaining or maintaining marketing approval in the Otsuka International Territory or otherwise performed solely with respect to the Otsuka.
 Otsuka will pay costs incurred with respect to medical affairs and commercialization activities in the Otsuka International Territory.